morethanwords/tweb/README.md

 Should be applied like that: http://localhost:8080/?test=1

-### Troubleshooting
+### Troubleshooting & Suggesting

-If you find an issue with this app, let Telegram know using the [Suggestions Platform](https://bugs.telegram.org/c/4002).
+If you find an issue with this app or wish something to be added, let Telegram know using the [Suggestions Platform](https://bugs.telegram.org/c/4002).

 ### Licensing